- We rounded up five Amazon trends to watch through the rest of the year.

 Amazon Trend #5: Gaming

 Amazon’s Twitch subsidiary is a pioneer and category leader in game-oriented streams and is expanding into a broader social video platform.
-We estimate that Twitch will have 31.4 million US users in 2021, growing its base to 36.7 million by 2025.
+We estimated that Twitch would have 31.4 million US users in 2021, growing its base to 36.7 million by 2025.
 Amazon is weaving this business unit into broader entertainment experiences that include influencer marketing culture and social video.

 Like other parts of Amazon’s business, Twitch benefited from pandemic-induced lockdowns that boosted home-based entertainment activities such as gaming.
 This Amazon business unit helped give rise to esports and will increasingly benefit from the growing popularity of game streams and the influencers who create them.
 The service’s “Just Chatting” feature—a catchall venue where creators can talk about their work in casual streams—became its most-watched category in Q3 2020 and has continued to grow since then, illustrating the engagement that the Twitch community can generate.